National Museum breaks two million visitor barrier for the first time

-A blockbuster exhibition on Bonnie Prince Charlie and the Jacobites has helped visitor numbers at Scotland’s busiest ever visitor attraction break the two million barrier for the first time.
+A blockbuster exhibition on Bonnie Prince Charlie and the Jacobites has helped propel visitor numbers at Scotland’s busiest ever visitor attraction through the two million barrier for the first time.

-The National Museum of Scotland, which reached the milestone today, played host to more 300 paintings, costume, documents, weapons, books and other objects owned by the exiled kings for four months this year.
+The National Museum of Scotland, which reached the milestone today, played host to more than 300 paintings, costume, documents, weapons, books and other objects owned by the exiled kings for four months this year.

+Other major draws this year were the first chance to see highlights from the Galloway Hoard, Britain’s biggest single discovery of Viking treasures, which were recently secured for the nation following a £2 million fundraising campaign.

+The museum also staged a hugely-popular exhibition of Egyptian treasures featuring a mummy shroud more than 2000 years old, which was rediscovered in the museum’s collection after 80 years.

-Bosses at the Victorian attraction in Edinburgh say visitor numbers are now running at almost three times the level they were before a multi-million pound overhaul of the attraction began a decade ago.
+Bosses at the Victorian attraction in Edinburgh say visitor numbers are now running at almost three times the level they were before an £80 million overhaul of the attraction began a decade ago.

+The attraction has attracted more than 11 million visitors since 2011, when the biggest phase of the project, worth £47 million, to transform the original 1866 building, was unveiled.

+The museum has since grown to become the UK’s busiest museum outside London - and now attracts more visitors than the Royal Albert Hall, St Paul’s Cathedral and Stonehenge.

 Hundreds of thousands of extra visitors have been attracted to the museum since new art, science, fashion, design and technology galleries opened in the summer of 2016.